Alexandre Moniz Barbosa

-Alexandre Moniz Barbosa is a Goan journalist and writer, and winner of the 2013 biennial Goan Short Story competition.
+Alexandre Moniz Barbosa is an Indian journalist and writer.
+He is the winner of the 2013 biennial Goan Short Story competition.

+Journalism

-Barbosa has written, inter alia, for the Times of India.
-After a spell as Assistant Editor at Goa Today, he became Assistant Resident Editor for the Times of India, Goa Edition.
+Barbosa has written, inter alia, for The Times of India.
+After a spell as assistant editor at Goa Today, he became assistant resident editor for The Times of India, Goa edition.
+He was editor of O Heraldo from 2018 to 2022.

 Literary writing

 Barbosa wrote the novel Touched By The Toe (2004), set in sixteenth-century Goa, and taking its name an incident in which a Portuguese noblewoman bit off a toe from the relics of St Francis Xavier.
 He translated from Portuguese to English essays by José Inácio Candido de Loyola, as Passionate and Unrestrained (2008).

-In 2011 he published the book Goa Rewound, a socio-political commentary on Goa.
+In 2011, Barbosa published the book Goa Rewound, a socio-political commentary on Goa.

+In 2016 he published the novel Raw Earth, set in contemporary Goa with mining as a backdrop to the plot.
+Kaddio Boddio, a collection of short stories, was published in 2022.
 He has also written scholarly articles and short stories.